wittejm/covid-calendar/README.md

 To join as a developer, contact jordan.witte@codeforpdx.org, kent@kentshikama.com, or hugh@codeforpdx.org for an invite to our [Github organization](https://github.com/codeforpdx/) and to our Slack channel.

-The latest dev version of the app is live here: https://codeforpdx.github.io/covid-calendar/
+The latest dev version of the app is live at our temporary server here: https://codeforpdx.neocities.org/

 ## Installation